-Rabbi Julie S. Schwartz is a native of Cincinnati and graduated summa cum laude from Walnut Hills High School.
+She is a native of Cincinnati and graduated summa cum laude from Walnut Hills High School.
 She was a three year graduate of Northwestern University and earned a Bachelor’s of Arts degree with a major in modern history.
-She was ordained by the Hebrew Union College-Jewish Institute of Religion, Cincinnati, in June 1986.
+She was ordained at Hebrew Union College-Jewish Institute of Religion in Cincinnati in 1986.

-Following ordination, she became the first woman rabbi to serve as a chaplain in the United States military.
+Following ordination, she became the first woman rabbi to serve on active duty as a chaplain in the United States military.
 Her active duty years were spent at the Naval Hospital in Oakland, California.
 There she focused on developing her pastoral care skills as well as providing leadership for the Jewish military community of Northern California.
 At the conclusion of her three year tour, she earned the Naval Commendation award.

-From 1989 – 1999, she held various positions at the Hebrew Union College which included serving as the Wexner grant implementer, Director of Alumni Relations and, National Director of Continuing Rabbinic Education.
+From 1989 to 1999, she held various positions at Hebrew Union College-Jewish Institute of Religion which included serving as the Wexner grant implementer, Director of Alumni Relations and, National Director of Continuing Rabbinic Education.
 At the same time, she pursued advanced training in pastoral care and counseling and in adult education.
 She was certified as a Jewish chaplain by the National Association of Jewish Chaplains and became a certified supervisor of Clinical Pastoral Education.
 In the early 1990s, she established the first CPE program ever affiliated with a rabbinical school as well as initiating the Mayerson mentoring program.

 In 1999 she moved to Atlanta, Georgia where she continued to develop her rabbinic skills.
 She was the founding rabbi for the Weinstein Hospice, a hospice which focuses on the needs of the greater Atlanta Jewish community.
 She was the rabbi for Temple B’nai Israel on the far south side of Atlanta and assisted its members in building their first synagogue home.
 In 2001, she became the Associate rabbi for Temple Emanu-El, a 750 family congregation, and then became its Senior Rabbi in 2004.
 She has taught in Atlanta’s Melton School, Emory University, and has served on the boards of the trans-denominational National Association for Jewish Chaplains, chairing its Certification Commission, The Weber School, the Faith Trust Institute, the Central Conference of American Rabbis and the Jewish Federation of Greater Atlanta, and was the treasurer and Vice President of the Atlanta Rabbinical Association.
-In May, 2011, she was awarded the Doctor of Divinity degree upon the 25th anniversary of her ordination.
+In May 2011, she was awarded the Doctor of Divinity degree upon the 25th anniversary of her ordination.